City-of-Helsinki/hauki-admin-ui/README.md

 #### Dev environment

-Release to dev environment <https://hauki-admin-ui.dev.hel.ninja> is handled automatically from master branch.
-Updates to master branch triggers azure pipeline that will run tests, build and deploy to dev environment hosted by red hat openshift.
+Release to dev environment <https://hauki-admin-ui.dev.hel.ninja> is handled automatically from main branch.
+Updates to main branch triggers azure pipeline that will run tests, build and deploy to dev environment hosted by red hat openshift.
 Currently azure-pipeline is configured directly from version control, but red hat openshift configuration resides in openshift cluster.